piskoviste/pisek/docs/batch_checker.md

 environment variable.
 Similarly, if `judge_needs_out` is set, the correct output filename will be in the `TEST_OUTPUT` environment variable.

-If the output is correct, the judge should exit with returncode 0.
+If the output is correct, the judge should exit with returncode 42.
-Otherwise, the judge should exit returncode 1.
+Otherwise, the judge should exit returncode 43.

+Optionally, the judge can write a one-line message for the contestant to stderr (at most 255 bytes), followed by a sequence of lines with `KEY=value` pairs.
+The following keys are allowed:
+- `POINTS` — Number of points awarded for this test case (used only if the exit code says "OK").
+- `LOG` — A message that should be logged.
+- `NOTE` — An internal note recorded in the database, but not visible to contestants.

+Values are again limited to 255 bytes.

+### Opendata-v1

+The opendata-v1 judge is the same as opendata-v2, with the exception of using different returncodes, returncode 0 for a correct output and returncode 1 for a wrong output.

+However, usage of this judge type is discouraged as these returncodes can also be the result of an internal judge bug.